beginning of content

 Key facts

-• A brain tumour is a lump of abnormal cells growing in your brain.
+• A brain tumour is a growth of abnormal cells in your brain.

 • A brain tumour can usually be diagnosed by an MRI or CT scan of your brain.

-• Treatment may include surgery, radiation or medicines aiming to either remove the tumour completely, slow its growth or relieve symptoms.
+• Treatment may include surgery, radiation or medicines that aim to remove the tumour completely, slow its growth or relieve symptoms.

 What is a brain tumour?

-A brain tumour is a lump of abnormal cells growing in your brain.
-Your brain controls all the parts of your body and its functions and produces your thoughts.
+A brain tumour is a growth of abnormal cells in your brain.
+Your brain controls all the parts of your body and its functions, and it produces your thoughts.
 Depending on where it is, a tumour in your brain can affect these functions.

 Tumours can be benign or malignant.